francescoalongi/francescoalongi/README.md

 I'm Francesco Alongi, a recent graduate of the MSc course Computer Science and Engineering at Politecnico di Milano.
 I'm mainly interested in Data Science, Machine Learning and basically everything which help humans in making machines act autonomously.
 I'm a curious person and I am learning new things everyday, not by chance my motto is "never stop improving yourself".

-💻 I'm currently working as a Junior Machine Learning Engineer at brumbrum.
+💻 I'm currently working as an Associate Data Scientist at Cazoo, with a main focus on Computer Vision tasks.

-🔭 In my free time I keep working on my MSc thesis, which is about visual and textual explainability of deepfake videos.

 </br>
 <a href="https://www.linkedin.com/in/francesco-alongi/">